Hall of Fame coach Bill Fitch dies, led Celtics to ’81 title

 While he had his greatest success in Boston, Fitch may be best remembered for his early seasons with the Cavs.

-He helped develop a young team that won just 15 games in its first season before making the playoffs in 1976 and shocking the Washington Bullets in what became known as the “Miracle of Richfield.”
+He helped develop a young team that won just 15 games in its first season and improved steadily before making the playoffs in 1976 and shocking the Washington Bullets in what became known as the ”Miracle of Richfield.”

 Fitch was chosen coach of the year that season.